DavideRossi1/AdvancedHPC-Project/Jacobi-OneSide/README.md

 whose solution can be iteratively found through Jacobi's method: if we discretize the domain in a grid of points, the value of each point can be updated as the average of its neighbors.
 The algorithm is as follows:

-- initialize the matrices as desired: the first matrix is filled with zeros, the second one with $0.5$, both with the same boundary conditions: $0$ in the upper and right boundaries, $100$ in the lower left corner, with increasing values starting from that corner and getting farther from it:
+- initialize two matrices as in the following picture: the first matrix is filled with zeros, the second one with $0.5$, both with the same boundary conditions: $0$ in the upper and right boundaries, $100$ in the lower left corner, with increasing values starting from that corner and getting farther from it along the left and lower boundaries:

   ![init](imgs/init.png)

-  This is done using 4 loops:
-    - one to initialize both matrices with zeros;
-    - one to set $0.5$ for the internal points of the second matrix;
-    - one to set the first column;
-    - one to set the last row;

-- Iterate over the grid points, updating each point as the average of its neighbors:
+- Iterate over the grid points, updating each internal point of the first matrix as the average of its neighbors in the second matrix:

 $$
 V_{i,j}^{k+1} = \frac{1}{4} \left( V_{i-1,j}^k + V_{i+1,j}^k + V_{i,j-1}^k + V_{i,j+1}^k \right)
 $$

-- Repeat step 2 until a desired convergence criterion is met.
+- Swap the pointers of the two matrices and repeat points 2 and 3 until a desired convergence criterion is met.

 The following gif shows the evolution of the matrix during 100 iterations: